marianadeem755/VisionChroma-pro/README.md

 ## Overview

-Vision Chroma pro is a  web accessibility and readability analyzer that evaluates websites for WCAG compliance, color contrast issues, and content readability.
-It provides detailed reports, visual analytics, and actionable recommendations to improve digital accessibility.
+Vision Chroma pro is a  web accessibility and readability analyzer which evaluates websites for WCAG compliance, color contrast issues, and content readability.
+It provides detailed reports, visual analytics, and actionable recommendations to improve digital accessibility

 ## Features